Hartlebury

 Hartlebury is a village and civil parish in the Wychavon district of Worcestershire, England.
 It is 4 mi south of Kidderminster.
-The village had a population of 3,100 in the 2021 Census.
+The village had a population of 3,083 in the 2021 Census.

 The village is green-buffered from surrounding villages except for the village of Waresley which is contiguous with Hartlebury.
 The civil parish covering the village also includes the outlying villages of Crossway Green and Torton.

+Hartlebury railway station is located 800 metres to the east of the village centre.

 History

 Name

 The name Hartlebury derives from the Old English Heortlaburh meaning 'Heortla's fortification'.

 Hartlebury Castle

 Hartlebury Castle was built in the mid-13th century as a fortified manor house.
 Until 2007 it was the residence of the Bishop of Worcester, with two-thirds of the building leased out to Worcestershire County Council as the Worcestershire County Museum.
 Hartlebury Castle is a Grade I listed building.
 It is about a mile to the west of the village and half a mile to the west of the church.